SaxxonPike/NextLevelSeven/README.md

 developers and maintainers of the HL7 v2 standard
 	- Their website is located at [https://hl7.org/](https://hl7.org/ "Health Level Seven International website")
-1. The source code is compatible with Visual Studio 2013 and later.
-	- Plans to move to VS2015 which supports C# 6 features are in the works, but it's too new yet

 ### License